MeghaGarg045030/DashBoard_PythonProject_Term-II/README.md

 StreamLit Link:- https://dashboardpythonprojectterm-ii-g9qszcwfceegtztgmqjw9n.streamlit.app/

-Requirements.txt - Contains all the necessary libraries. autosales.csv- Contains the dataset Used.
+Requirements.txt - Contains all the necessary libraries.

+Autosales.csv- Contains the dataset used.

+pythonproject.py - Python Script of the dashboard.